 “By bringing diverse groups of people together, this new center nurtures shared learning and understanding – of both the value of individuals and the power of community,” said Chavela.
 “We believe that every culture has a history and tradition to honor.
 This common thread allows us to communicate across cultures in a universal language and understand one another in a different way.”

-The 100 year old Jackson Park House is currently being renovated to suit the needs of the organization, and for use of the community.
-The space will be a first of its kind in the region, housing arts, cultural disciplines and creative functions under one roof.
+The space is a first of its kind in the region, housing arts, cultural disciplines and creative functions under one roof.

 Governor Roy Cooper selected Adriana Chavela, Executive Director of Hola Community Arts, to serve on the Governor's Advisory Council on Hispanic/Latino Affairs.